 Who should I talk to once I arrive at the college?

-Well, for starters, make time to go to the admissions office and introduce yourself to the staff there.
-This is a great opportunity for you to ask questions about anything on your mind, from meal plans to class schedules.
-We also advise that you talk to current students so that you can hear their thoughts on the student life, workload, and courses available.
-If you have the chance, try talking to a professor of a course that you plan on taking or that interests you.
+Well, for starters, we advise that you talk to current students so that you can hear their thoughts on the student life, workload, and courses available.
+If you have the chance, try to also talk to a professor of a course that you plan on taking or that interests you.
 A professor will be able to give you a class syllabus so that you can learn more about what is in store for you if you register for that course.
-Moreover, speaking with the college’s financial aid advisor will allow you to determine whether the tuition is within your price range and whether financial aid is a possibility for you.
+Moreover, speaking with the college’s financial aid advisor can help you determine whether the tuition is within your price range and whether financial aid is a possibility for you.

 What questions should I ask once I arrive at the college?

 You should try to write a list of questions beforehand to ask the students, professors, admissions officers, and/or tour guide.
 As a rule of thumb, remember to ask questions with answers that cannot be found in a pamphlet, website, or brochure.
-To get you started, we have given you a few great questions to consider asking.
+To get you started, here are a few great questions to consider asking.

 |Questions for Students||Questions for Tour Guides||Questions for Professors|